nuodb/nuodb-helm-charts/README.md

 For more information on using Helm, refer to the [Helm's documentation](https://github.com/kubernetes/helm#docs).

+## Software Release requirements

+Kubernetes - This chart repository supports the latest and previous minor versions of Kubernetes.
+For example, if the latest minor release of Kubernetes is 1.15 then 1.15 and 1.14 are supported.
+Charts may still work on previous versions of Kubernertes even though they are outside the target support window.
+Helm - 2.x, 2.9 or greater
+NuoDB - Version [4.0](https://hub.docker.com/layers/nuodb/nuodb-ce/4.0/images/sha256-aaa558ef71795f15d5b3a1ef07b6be4890925dbd023c59b1f9a674ca20614763) and onwards.

 ## How to use this repository?

 For a list of supported NuoDB Helm Chart releases and where to download, click the `Releases` tab above.